Many freelancers sign up to Upwork with huge expectations. Often, many gave up because they couldn’t find ways to make money on the platform.

 If you’re a graphic designer, attach some of your best works.
 Meanwhile, SEO experts can display search traffic, keyword rankings, and other metrics.

-For me, I include links to my published works.
+As a writer, I always include links to my published works.

 - Entry/Intermediate jobs